krzysztofj1234567890/computer-science-basics-tutorials/Databases/sql_queries.md

 - __outer__ joins return all the rows in one table, plus matching rows in the other table(s).
 - The exception is __FULL JOIN__, which returns all rows from __both tables__.

+- INNER JOIN: Returns only matching rows from both tables
+- LEFT JOIN: Returns all rows from the left table + matches from the right
+- FULL OUTER JOIN: Returns everything from both tables, matched where possible

 Left join:
 ```
 SELECT